Hatfield and Reading Turnpike: Founding

 It is said that the Marquis of Salisbury, who lived at Hatfield House, wanted a route to the Great West Road avoiding central London, for onward travel to the spa towns of Bath and Cheltenham where, as a sufferer of gout, he often took the waters.
 This would also spare him the discomfort and congestion of London's cobbled streets.
-With others (including the Earl of Essex, who suffered from a similar affliction, and who lived at Cassiobury House near Watford) he sponsored an Act of Parliament passed in 1757 for the building of a road from Hatfield to Reading.
-The Reading and Hatfield Turnpike Trust was set up by a further Act passed in 1768, to improve the route between the two towns.
+With others (including the Earl of Essex, who suffered from a similar affliction, and who lived at Cassiobury House near Watford) he sponsored an act of Parliament passed in 1757 for the building of a road from Hatfield to Reading.
+The Reading and Hatfield Turnpike Trust was set up by a further act of Parliament, the Reading and Hatfield Road Act 1768 (8 Geo.
+3. c.
+50), to improve the route between the two towns.
 It ran via St Albans, Watford, Rickmansworth, Amersham, High Wycombe and Marlow, with two alternative routes south and west from there, one to Knowl Hill (on the Great West Road between Maidenhead and Reading) and the other to Reading itself via Henley-on-Thames.
 The Trust lasted until 1881, and at that date was one of the last surviving Turnpike Trusts in the country.
 For many years the route was known as the Gout Track, given its reputed raison-d'etre.

 Analysis of toll receipts shows that traffic was lighter than that on the great trunk routes it interconnected.
 Nevertheless, it stimulated the local economies along its route in trades like farriers, foraging and inn keeping.